It’s easy to write ‘sport’ at the end of a product’s name these days. Half of the aftershaves in Boots have it…

 My turn to drive now.
 I’m in for a treat because this leg takes us up into the Welsh hills.
 I select Dynamic mode and open her up on a road spectated by sheep.
 The V8 engine hums like a fighter jet and I play between changing gears with the stick and with the paddles, something that Land Rover Vehicle Engineering Manager Craig Carter had told me they deliberately added.
 During the coffee stop Craig had also told me more about the torque vectoring system.
 When you go round a corner, more power is given to the outside wheels and the brakes on the inside wheels come on a little.
 This creates a torque vector that helps the car turn in tighter.

 The next part of the drive is breathtaking.
 The B4560 is the kind of road you should make a special journey to.
-Turns out that Land Rover used this road to develop the Range Rover Sport.
-It also used the military training ground of Sennybridge and we have been given special permission to drive on this later today.
+Land Rover used this road to develop the Range Rover Sport.
+The company also used the gravel trails in the Sennybridge military training area and we have been given special permission to drive though it later today.

 We’re met by a Land Rover staff member at the start of a gravel track.
 Turns out this is part of the Welsh rally stage and we’re encouraged not to hold back.
 So I absolutely rag it.
 The Sport is so incredibly smooth over this terrain.
 I can see potholes and undulations ahead which I brace myself to feel come through the bottom of my seat, but they don’t.
 And that torque vectoring works a treat as I drift the Sport round the tight switchbacks and pine trees.
 We look out the rear window and we’re leaving a huge smokescreen of dust.
 I let Rory in to the drivers seat for his turn and I cling on to the roof handle for dear life.

-Very few cars can go from a rocky gravel road and back on to a smooth tarmac quite so gracefully as the Range Rover Sport.
-We wave goodbye to Sennybridge and lunch beckons at an old Sawmill in the Elan Valley, yet another picturesque place and set of roads to drive round.
+Few cars can go from gravel road to smooth tarmac quite so gracefully as the Range Rover Sport.
+We wave goodbye to Sennybridge and lunch beckons at an old Sawmill in the Elan Valley.

-We then swap our blue V6 Supercharged car for a red SDV6.
-Rory is driving first, a route from here to Eastnor Castle the home of the Land Rover Experience, where we’ll be taking the Range Rover Sport off-road and wading through water.
+We swap our blue V6 Supercharged car for a red SDV6.
+Rory is driving first, a route from here to Eastnor Castle the home of the Land Rover Experience.
+Here we’ll take the Range Rover Sport off-road and wade through water.

-After playing around in the grounds at Eastnor Castle, I have pretty good idea about just how capable the Range Rover Sport is off-road.
-While I drove the new Range Rover just a few months before this Range Rover Sport, I have to say the Range Rover Sport is a lot more nimble and suited to the kind of driving I want to do.
+Going on the trails at Eastnor Castle showed me just how capable the Range Rover Sport is off-road.
+While I drove the new Range Rover just a few months before this Range Rover Sport, I’d say the Range Rover Sport is a lot more nimble.

 New: HSE from £59,700, HSE Dynamic from £63,460, Autobiography from £79,890